Weakly Special Manifolds with no rational curves: Statements

-\begin{theorem} For each simple Abelian variety $V$, there exist canonically polarised submanifolds $X$ of abelian manifolds with all subvarieties of general type, except for a smooth divisor $W$, a finite union of disjoint copies of $V$.
-Each entire curve in $X$ is contained (and Zariski dense) in some component of $W$\footnote{ If the simple Abelian variety $V$ does not contain any strict real subtorus, the Zariski dense entire curve is even dense in this the component.}.
-The Kobayashi pseudodistance of $X$ is a distance on $X\setminus W$ and vanishes on $W$.
+1. All subvarieties of $X$ are of general type, except for a smooth divisor $W$, a finite union of disjoint copies of $V$.

+2. Each entire curve in $X$ is contained (and Zariski dense\footnote{ If the simple Abelian variety $V$ does not contain any strict real subtorus, the Zariski dense entire curve is even dense in this component for the metric topology.}) in some component of $W$.